-A parallel version of Expo2014 is available if you want that your crystal structure solution by direct space method (DSM) go fast using more than one processor and exploiting the whole available computing power.
+A parallel version of Expo2014 is available if you want to speed up your crystal structure solution by direct space method (DSM) using more than one processor and exploiting the whole available computing power.
 Different parallelization paradigms are available to benefit from parallelism but in Expo2014 only Message Passing Interface (MPI) is at moment implemented and only DSM have been parallelized.

-Running DSM in parallel permits to tackle structures with great complexity in a reasonable time.
-Structures with more than 15-20 degrees of freedom, more molecular fragments, presence of largely flexible atomic chains represent a complex problem for the crystal structure solution by DSM: large number of SA moves per run, large number of runs are required to guarantee to find the global minimum and increase the frequency of correct solutions.
-In addition, the use of dynamical occupancy correction in the case of non-molecular compounds or the introduction of constraints and restrains, require the computation of geometrical parameters (distances and angles) between neighboring atoms including all symmetry equivalent positions.
+Running DSM in parallel permits tackling structures with great complexity in a reasonable time.
+Structures with more than 15-20 degrees of freedom, several molecular fragments, presence of largely flexible atomic chains represent a complex problem for the crystal structure solution by DSM: large number of SA moves per run, large number of runs are required to guarantee finding the global minimum and increasing the frequency of correct solutions.
+In addition, the use of dynamical occupancy correction in the case of non-molecular compounds or the introduction of constraints and restrains, requires the computation of geometrical parameters (distances and angles) between neighboring atoms including all symmetry equivalent positions.
 These expensive calculations could increase dramatically the computation time when there is a large number of atoms.

 Fortunately the type of calculation for DSM can be easily distributed between more CPU-core.
 In a MPI job, different program copies are created, each copy has the own private memory and execute the same code independently from others but with the possibility to communicate with other by set of routines that make up the MPI library.
 In the parallel Expo2014 all the global optimization trials are distributed between the CPU-cores and each CPU-core runs a proper independent trials of structure solution.
 At the end the solutions found by the CPU-cores are communicated to the master process that orders all the structural models based on the cost function and performs output operations.
 In the current version of the program the CPU-cores do not exchange any data during the simulation or, in other words, the CPU-cores do not collaborate with each other.
 Because the overhead due to communications is practically zero, the parallel speedup () is almost identical to the number of CPU-cores ().
 Implementations of the algorithm with periodical cooperation by exchanging the best solutions found between CPU-cores are under testing.